Introduction to JSON in Java

 Example #3

-Java program to write JavaScript Object Notation data into a file with name JSON.json using JavaScript Object Notation object and JavaScript Object Notation array.
+Java program to write JavaScript Object Notation data into a file with the name JSON.json using JavaScript Object Notation object and JavaScript Object Notation array.

 Code: